jorgemar723/ecommerce-sales-prediction/README.md

 All processing and training are done locally using CSV files

-📄 License
+## 📄 License
 Licensed under the MIT License.

-👨‍💻 Author
+## 👨‍💻 Author
 Jorge Martinez-Lopez
-Project for CS 4347 - Machine Learning
+Project for CS 4347 - Intro to Machine Learning
 Texas State University, Spring 2025